 Upon receiving approval from the governing body or commissioner, and after notifying the human rights advocate and other interested persons, the director will file a formal application for variance with the LHRC.
 Their application

 will reference the specific part of these regulations to which a variance is needed, the proposed wording of the substitute rule or procedure, and the justification for a variance.
+The application will also describe time limits and other conditions for duration and the circumstances that will end the variance's applicability.

 When the LHRC receives the application, it will invite, and provide ample time to receive, oral or written statements about the application from the human rights advocate, individuals affected by the variance, and other interested persons.